The Eucalyptus Problem

 It's still spoken among the residents of Entoto

-about when the water level a reasonable time
+about when the water level is a reasonable time

 after the rainy seasons, still stood one metre